SimonRuskola/D7048E_Project/README.md

    ```sh
    python setup.py install
    ```

-## Running the Game

-1. Run the following script and wait for your Movella dot to connect via Bluetooth:
+3. Run the following script and wait for your Movella dot to connect via Bluetooth:
    ```sh
    python ascii_racer-master/asciiracer/movelladot_receive_data.py
    ```

-2. Then, run `asciiracer` anywhere to start the game.
+4. Then, run `asciiracer` anywhere to start the game.